About Digital Insight Corporation

-NCR’s hardware, software, and services are intertwined so perhaps it’s appropriate that each segment supplies a roughly equal amount of the company’s revenue.
+NCR’s segments, hardware, software, and services, supply a roughly equal amount of the company’s revenue.

 The company’s hardware products, about 35% of revenue, consist of several lines of automated teller machines (ATMs), cash dispensers, cash recycling ATMs, and hardware for check and image processing.
 Among other hardware products are point-of-sale (POS) terminals, self-checkout kiosks, order and payment kiosks, bar code scanners, printers, and peripherals.